 Toronto Physicians Choir

 We have been closely monitoring the COVID-19 situation and getting advice and guidance from many of our own members and following public health guidelines.
-To prevent possible exposure and to contain transmission, our choir will not meet until further notice.
+To prevent possible exposure and to contain transmission, our choir will not meet in-person until further notice.
 We will continue to monitor the situation and update everyone as things change.
 Rest assured we are working very hard behind the scenes to ensure you are kept safe and that we inform you of any adjustments to our plans.
 The choir experience is meant to be fun and enjoyable, and not a source of stress.
 We will do our best to ensure we make decisions with the health and safety of our attendees and the community in mind.

 From an idea to reality: the evolution of Toronto Physicians Choir

 The Toronto Physicians Choir (TPC) was formed as a a result of a physician-driven response to an OMA District 11 Doctors' Lounge event that focused on the health benefits of choir singing.
 The goal of this initiative was to help prevent "burn out" and do some thing different.
 Started on the premise that anyone can learn to sing and feel good, membership is open to all medical students and physicians in the Greater Toronto Area.
 There are no auditions.
 Originally meeting just three times a month, the choir has grown to rehearse weekly and host social events and casual performances for family and friends.